-Most plans also require prior authorization for services.
 Prior authorization is the process of obtaining approval of coverage for a service or medication with a specific clinician and network.
 It's sometimes called pre-authorization, pre-certification, or prior approval.
-No matter what term is used, you will need to obtain this approval before treating a patient in order to get payment for the service.
+No matter what term is used, you will need to obtain this approval before or at the time of treating a patient to get payment for the service.

-You will base your client's bill on the treatment and services you have provided that the payer allows.
-Most third-party payers now require you to get authorization before you deliver services.
+You will base your client's bill on the treatment and services you've provided that the payer allows.
+Most third-party payers require you to get authorization before you deliver services.

 What information do you need to obtain authorization?
-Check the third-party payer's website for guidelines and expectations for the services provided.
+Check the third-party payer's website for guidelines and expectations.
 Using their terminology will assist in getting services authorized.